Overview

 Limitations

-- Hidden table overhead: A temporary hidden table must be created for the entire table during each import, significantly increasing metadata operation time when there are numerous partitions.
+- Hidden table overhead: A temporary hidden table must be created for the entire table each time an import occurs.
+When the number of partitions is large, metadata operations significantly increase in duration.

 Use OMS for incremental synchronization

-For real-time synchronization of incremental changes, we recommend using OceanBase Migration Service (OMS):
+For scenarios requiring real-time synchronization of incremental changes, it is recommended to use OceanBase Migration Service (OMS):

-AP Database Limitations: DWS, StarRocks, and ADB typically do not provide native CDC outputs;
+AP database limitations: DWS, StarRocks, ADB, etc., typically do not provide native CDC output.

-Best Practice: Capture incremental logs from the upstream business systems (e.g., MySQL, Oracle) of these AP databases and synchronize them to OceanBase via OMS.
+Recommended approach: Capture incremental logs from the upstream business systems (such as MySQL or Oracle) of these AP databases and synchronize them to OceanBase via OMS.

-Supported Databases: OMS supports incremental synchronization from Oracle (including OGG) and MySQL, among other popular OLTP databases.
+Supported scenarios: OMS supports incremental synchronization from mainstream OLTP databases such as Oracle (including OGG) and MySQL.

-For detailed instructions, see: Use OMS for data migration
+For detailed operation instructions, see: Use OMS for data migration